Thinkwise/docs/docs/sf/menus.md

 ![](../assets/sf/image104.png) ![](../assets/sf/image105.png)

-Figure 82: Overview of the quick launch and tree menu structures
+*Overview of the quick launch and tree menu structures*

 By setting the *Show filter* checkbox in the Menu tab to true it is possible to show a filter bar on these menus.
 This makes it is easy to search for a desired menu item in the menu.

 ![](../assets/sf/image106.png)

-Figure 75: Setting the filter option
+*Setting the filter option*

 ![](../assets/sf/image107.png)

-Figure 83: filter in the menu
+*filter in the menu*

 #### Tiles menu